arpitjain03/AJAutoCompletePlaceTextField/README.md

 Just Drag and Drop AJAutoCompletePlaceTextField in your project.

 ## Requirements
-1. Add Google Places SDK.
+1. Add Google Places SDK using pod install
 2. Get an API Key from  [GooglePlacesAPIConsole](https://developers.google.com/places/ios-api/start)

-## How to use
+## Usage
+To see it in action clone the repo install pods and run the sample project

 1. Just give your textfield class as `AJAutoCompletePlaceTextField`
 2. Add GMSPlacesClient.provideAPIKey("API_KEY") in `application:didFinishLaunchingWithOptions` of AppDelegate file.
 3. To know which place user has selected  use `selectedPlace:` This returns the selected place with it's indexPath.